Burlington, Pennsylvania, United States of America: What to pack, what to wear, and when to go [2023]

 • Travel voltage adapter

-A plug adapter that supports outlet types A and B. Make sure to get the correct type.
-The majority of adapters available are simply plugs and require your electronics to convert the voltage themselves.
-If your electronics can't do that they could burn up.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types A and B. Be careful to find the necessary kind.
+A lot of adapters for sale now are just plugs and expect your devices to change the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should be sufficient for most locations.

 • Airplane phone mount